 Workflow (Basic): What Are Pipelines, Stages, Jobs, Tasks

-What’s the difference between Pipelines, Jobs, and Tasks?
-Here, we break it all down by showing you the overall structure of the TaxDome workflow system.
+What’s the difference between Pipelines, Jobs and Tasks?
+We break it all down by showing you the overall structure of the TaxDome workflow system:

 Pipelines are at the top level of the workflow hierarchy.
 Each pipeline is a work process for a specific service.
 For example, you might want a 1040 Return Pipeline, a W-2 Pipeline, and a Payroll Pipeline, each containing its own set of procedures.
 The overall function of a pipeline is to help you easily track the progress of like jobs while allowing them to smoothly flow toward completion.
-To learn more about creating pipelines, go here.
+Here's more on creating pipelines.

 Each time you receive a job from a client, you add it to the first stage of the appropriate pipeline.
 Then, you move the job through the stages of the pipeline, either manually or via automation.
-To find out more about adding jobs to pipelines, go here.
+Here's more on adding jobs to pipelines.

-Once the job reaches the last stage or at any other time, you can move one job to another pipeline.
-For example, when bookkeeping lead becomes a client, you may want to move job from lead pipeline to bookkeeping pipeline.
+You can move a job to another pipeline at any time -- or when it reaches the last stage.
+For example, when a bookkeeping lead becomes a client, you may want to move that job from the lead pipeline to a bookkeeping pipeline.

 All auto-created elements for a job—organizers, tasks, messages, invoices, etc.—stay linked to it.
 (You can also link elements manually.)
 This way, each job always contains everything you need to complete it.

 Tip!
 Visit our Pipelines (Basic): Your First Pipeline with Automations Tutorial page, where we explain how to create a standard pipeline with automations and show you what happens when you add a job to it and move it through the stages.